Augustus II the Strong: Meissen porcelain

 Augustus II successfully sponsored efforts to discover the secret of manufacturing porcelain.
-In 1701 he rescued the young alchemist Johann Friedrich Böttger, who had fled from the court of the king of Prussia, Frederick I, who had expected that he produce gold for him as he had boasted he could.
+In 1701 he rescued the young alchemist Johann Friedrich Böttger, who had fled from the court of King Frederick I of Prussia, who had expected that he produce gold for him as he had boasted he could.

 Augustus imprisoned Böttger and tried to force him to reveal the secret of manufacturing gold.
 Böttger's transition from alchemist to potter was orchestrated as an attempt to avoid the impossible demands of the king.
 Being an alchemist by profession rather than a potter, gave Böttger an advantage.
 He realised that the current approaches, which involved mixing fine white substances like crushed egg shells into clay, would not work.
 Rather, his approach was to attempt to bake clay at higher temperatures than had ever before been attained in European kilns.
 That approach yielded the breakthrough that had eluded European potters for a century.
 By the king's decree, the Royal-Polish and Electoral-Saxon Porcelain Manufactory was established in Meissen in 1709.
 The manufacture of fine porcelain continues at the Meissen porcelain factory.

 Order of the White Eagle

 In November 1705 in Tykocin, Augustus founded the Order of the White Eagle, Poland's first and preeminent order of chivalry.
 In 1723 he bought the Großsedlitz estate near Dresden, and after expanding the palace and garden complex, in 1727 he organized there the first ever festivities of the Order of the White Eagle.
-In Warsaw, the Saxon Garden (Polish: Ogród Saski) commemorates the role of Augustus II in expanding the city's public places.

 Other

 Augustus II was called "the Strong" for his bear-like physical strength and for his numerous offspring (only one of them his legitimate child and heir).
-The most famous of the king's children born out of wedlock was Maurice de Saxe, a brilliant strategist who attained the highest military ranks in the kingdom of France.
-In the War of the Polish Succession he remained loyal to his employer Louis XV of France, who was married to the daughter of Augustus's rival Stanisław I Leszczyński.
+The most famous of the king's children born out of wedlock was Maurice de Saxe, a brilliant strategist who attained the highest military ranks in the Kingdom of France.
+In the War of the Polish Succession he remained loyal to his employer Louis XV, who was married to the daughter of Augustus's rival Stanisław I Leszczyński.
+Augustus' granddaughter, Maria Josepha of Saxony, later became Dauphine of France through her marriage to the Dauphin Louis, and the mother of three Kings of France (Louis XVI, Louis XVIII and Charles X).

 Augustus was 1.76 m tall, above average height for that time, but despite his extraordinary physical strength, he did not look big.
 In his final years he suffered from diabetes mellitus and became obese, at his death weighing some 110 kg.
 Augustus II's body was interred in the Wawel Cathedral in Kraków—all but his heart, which rests at the Dresden Cathedral.

+In media

 Film

 In 1936 Augustus was the subject of a Polish-German film Augustus the Strong directed by Paul Wegener.
 Augustus was portrayed by the actor Michael Bohnen.

+TV series

+In 2010 Augustus was featured in ZDF documentary Die Deutschen season 2, episode 6 August der Starke und die Liebe (Augustus the Strong and Love).